splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 The following image shows the architecture for the standalone mode:

 .. image:: /_images/gdi/splunk-otel-collector-standalone-arch.png
-   :alt: This image shows the architecture for the standalone Host monitoring.
+   :alt: This image shows the architecture for the standalone Host monitoring mode.

-Host monitoring mode deployed with the installer script or Helm chart
+Host monitoring mode mode deployed with the installer script or Helm chart
 --------------------------------------------------------------------

 The default configurations for the :ref:`Linux installer script <otel-install-linux>`, :ref:`Windows installer script <otel-install-windows>`, and for certain :ref:`Helm charts <otel-install-k8s>` deploy the Collector with Fluentd.